-Cryptocurrencies are sometimes thought of as being anonymous since they can be used and owned by anyone and do not identify personal information indicating who the sender or recipient are.
+Cryptocurrencies are sometimes thought of as being anonymous since they can be used and owned by anyone and do not identify personal information indicating who the sender or recipient is.
 However, this assumption is incorrect.
-Cryptocurrencies are generally not anonymous but rather pseudononymous.
-In many ways cryptocurrencies are actually far less anonymous than traditional government-backed money.
+Cryptocurrencies are generally not anonymous but rather pseudonymous.
+In many ways, cryptocurrencies are actually far less anonymous than traditional government-backed money.

 Why Do Some Think Cryptocurrencies Are Anonymous?

 If cryptocurrencies aren’t anonymous, why do so many people claim that they are?
 We believe this is due to a fundamental lack of understanding of how cryptocurrencies work as well as repetitively stated falsities.
 Below are three reasons why:

 The Silk Road

 Bitcoin, and by extension other cryptocurrencies, have sometimes been likened by critics as only useful for buying drugs.
 The Silk Road was an online marketplace on the darkweb that lasted from February 2011 to October 2013 that was frequently used for buying drugs and other illegal items and services.
 Bitcoin was still in its infancy at this time, but this was the first major practical use of Bitcoin outside of speculation and is part of the story that led Bitcoin to be where it is today.

 Some critics still associate Bitcoin with this type of illegal criminal activity even though criminal activity accounts for only 10% of transactions.
-The US Drug Enforcement Agency actually wants criminal to keep using it because it’s easier to track and more transparent.
-Use of USD in criminal activity is far more common.
+The US Drug Enforcement Agency actually wants criminals to keep using it because it’s easier to track and more transparent.
+The use of USD in criminal activity is far more common.
 But the initial association with anonymous individuals using bitcoin to buy drugs 7-9 years ago still leads some people to think Bitcoin as a form of money is anonymous; it isn’t.

 Lack of Identifiers